Thomas Brdarić: International career

 Brdarić has also represented his country, making his international debut for Germany on 27 March 2002 against the USA in Rostock.
 He featured in the 2004 UEFA European Championship, making a substitute appearance against Latvia in the group stage.
 He was also an unused squad member in the 2005 Confederations Cup.
 His only international goal came in a friendly win in Iran on 9 October 2004.

 Coaching career

 On 24 March 2009, Brdarić was named as the new director of sport and later also as manager for 1.
 FC Union Solingen.
 He was fired on 17 August 2009.
-He was appointed manager of TSG Neustrelitz in 2013, and led the team to the 2013–14 Regionalliga Nordost title before losing in a promotion playoff against FSV Mainz 05 II.
+He was appointed manager of TSG Neustrelitz in 2013, and led the team to the 2013–14 Regionalliga Nordost title before losing in the promotion play-offs against FSV Mainz 05 II.
 He then took over as manager of VfL Wolfsburg II.

-In May 2017 he left KF Shkëndija.
+In May 2017 he left Shkëndija.

+On 10 August 2020, Brdaric signed for Albanian team Vllaznia.
+He won the 2020–21 Albanian Cup, the club's first title in 13 years.

+After managing in India and Kuwait, he returned to Vllaznia on 26 April 2024.
+He was sacked on 13 May 2025 despite finishing second in the 2024–25 Kategoria Superiore.

+On 9 December 2025, he signed as manager of Kosovar club Drenica.
+His first game in charge was a 2–1 win against Ferizaj in the 17th week of the 2025–26 Kosovo Superleague.

+After achieving survival with Drenica, he signed for fellow Kosovar club Malisheva on 20 June 2026.

 Personal life

 In 2003, Brdarić recorded a CD entitled "The Wild 13".
 The song (co-written by Coastland Records' Marco Heggen) mocks goalkeepers Oliver Kahn, Jens Lehmann and Frank Rost.
 The title stems from Brdarić's shirt number.

 During his time at Fortuna Köln, he was nicknamed 'Bambi' because of his very skinny legs.

 He is married to wife Antje and has two sons, Tim and Lance.